Colin Mitchell: Death

 Mitchell died in his 71st year on 20 July 1996 at Westminster in London, after a short illness.
 His obituary in The Independent was written by his friend the Labour MP Tam Dalyell.
 Dalyell stated:

 In the course of my last conversation with him in 1995 Mitchell said that in perspective the "Mad Mitch" image had ruined his prospects of a serious senior military career, and had deprived him of being taken seriously as a politician ...

 Personal life

 Mitchell married Jean Hamilton (Sue) Phillips in April 1956.
 Phillips was the daughter of Wing Commander Stephen Phillips, R.A.F., and was a native of Meikleour, Perthshire.
 The couple had three children (2 sons and 1 daughter), the youngest of whom (Colina) was born in 1965.
 Their son, Dr Angus Mitchell, is a noted authority on the life of Irish revolutionary Roger Casement.
 One observer later described Phillips as: "his marvellous wife ... who backed him through thick and thin - mostly thin".

+After Mitchell’s death in 1996 his son Angus said: “He was always a maverick.
+In his final years, he chose the dirtiest and most dangerous job left on Earth – clearing up the lethal debris of war.
+It became an obsession with him.”